Gus1616/football_career_game/README.md

 # football_career_game

-<p>A guessing game whereby users have to guess the soccer players names based on their career path.</p>
+<p>A guessing game whereby users have to guess the soccer players names based on their career path.
+The user has 90 seconds to get as many players names as possible.</p>

 <p>Data scraped from wikipedia using python package Beautiful soup</p>